Is It Worth Selling an Old iPhone 11 or 12? What to Know in 2026

 "I might need it as a backup"

 This is the most common justification.
 And it's true that having a backup phone can be useful if your primary phone breaks or gets lost.
 But here's the math: how often has that actually happened to you?
 For most people, the answer is never or once in five years.
-You're holding onto a $150-250 asset "just in case" against an event that has maybe a 5% annual probability and could be solved with a $50 temporary phone from Walmart if it ever happened.
+You are holding onto a meaningful asset "just in case" against an event that rarely happens for most people — and one that could be solved with an inexpensive temporary phone if it ever did.

 The math doesn't support the backup argument.